Japan's Osaka cancels Olympic torch run, declares COVID-19 medical emergency

 READ: Japan stands firm on Tokyo Olympics schedule, denies report of cancellation

-The prefecture will report more than 800 new infections on Wednesday, domestic media said, for a second straight day of record numbers.
+The prefecture reported 878 new infections on Wednesday, a second-straight day of record numbers.
 Severe cases have filled about 70 per cent of hospital beds in the region.

 Osaka and the neighbouring prefectures of Hyogo and Miyagi started on Monday a month of targeted lockdown measures, to rein in a more virulent strain of the virus.